-Since 1977 the Inste Mardøla River has been harnessed and diverted into the Grytten hydro power plant in Romsdalen for the majority of the year.
+Since 1977 the river Mardøla has been harnessed and diverted into the Grytten hydro power plant in Romsdalen for the majority of the year.
 Part of the licensing agreement however stipulated that the falls would see a minimum release of 88 cubic feet per second from June 20 to August 20 every year.
 When the falls are “turned off” by the system the river is diverted above the lake at the top of the falls.
-This results in any rain or snowmelt which would naturally drain into the lake flowing over the falls when the majority of the river is otherwise diverted, ensuring the falls actually do flow for more than two months out of the year.
+Rain or snowmelt which would naturally drain into the lake is still allowed to flow over the falls when the majority of the river is otherwise diverted, ensuring the falls actually do flow for more than two months out of the year.
 Unfortunately this only ensures the falls flow while there is snow on the ground or prolonged periods of heavy rain.
-During the spring and early summer months before the falls are allowed to flow naturally, the extra water from melting snow in the Inste Mardøla appears to be discharged into the Ytste Mardøla, which allows neighboring Nordre Mardalsfossen to flow heavily while Mardalsfossen may be significantly reduced in volume.

 History and Naming